All Episodes

 I mean, let's look at her.

-Well, let me but she's lying about issues that involve let's go to, for example.
+Well, let me, but she's lying about issues that involve, let's go to, for example.

-We have uh Trey Gowdy grilling James Comey over the very thing she said about her email server scandal.
+We have Trey Gowdy grilling James Comey over the very thing she said about her email server scandal.

 I mean, for James Comey to actually be out there indicting a Navy veteran for mishandling classified information on one occasion, you know, charging Harold Thomas Martin of Maryland with theft of government property and unauthorized removal of classified materials.